ondemos/libdemos/CODE_OF_CONDUCT.md

 ## Consequences

-All content published to public deliberative.eu infrastructure is hosted at the sole discretion of the deliberative.eu team.
+All content published to public ondemos.org infrastructure is hosted at the sole discretion of the ondemos.org team.

 Unacceptable behavior from any community member will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the deliberative.eu team may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).
+If a community member engages in unacceptable behavior, the ondemos.org team may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).

 ## Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the deliberative.eu team.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the ondemos.org team.
 We will do our best to ensure that your grievance is handled appropriately.

 In general, we will choose the course of action that we judge as being most in the interest of fostering a safe and friendly community.